Tim Richards

 Tim returned to the CCA board as President in 2023, after a previous tenor on the CCA board from 2012-16, he brings over 25 years of agronomic and farming experience to the position and has also previously held various industry positions within ACGRA, TIMS Committee and Cotton Grower Associations.
 He also holds a Bachelor of Rural Science and a Graduate Certificate in Agriculture – Cotton Production.

-James joined the Crop Consultants Australia Board in 2021.
+Tony joined the CCA Board in 2024.

 Dean is an Agronomist with Steve Madden Agriculture, an independent farm consultancy business based out of Wee Waa, located in Northwest NSW.